 Special Arrangements for Pilgrims

-- Special Trains: More than 90 special trains would be run through Chengannur and Kottayam for the benefit of the pilgrims.
+- Special Trains: More than 30 special trains have been announced so far, for the benefit of the pilgrims.
 Some of the special trains are mentioned below:

 - Helpline Numbers: Southern railways has set up toll free helpline numbers.
 For security issues dial 182 and for other service related enquiries dial 138.
 Both the numbers will be handled by staff having multi-lingual capabilities.